Nameless-Dev0/ripple/README.md

 - Python3
 - nava

+## Support
+Only PCM WAV files are supported.

 ## Usage
 ### Volume and Gain
 Ripple uses two scales the logarithmic (dB) scale and a linear (0-100%) scale, providing conversions between the two scales.
 It is recommended to use the API functions that work on the linear volume scale, as it is simpler and more intuitive.
-However  .

 ## System Architecture

 <p align="center">
   <img src="resources/diagrams/exports/ripple_architecture.jpg" alt="Ripple architecture diagram" width="800" style="border-radius: 12px;">
 </p>

+### Error Handling Model
+All API functions that perform any operation that can fail send back a status code in one of two ways: a function return or passing a status argument.
+Note that the latter can be ignored by passing NULL.
+> [!NOTE]
+> Diagnostic/miscellaneous functions do not return error status codes.

+## Improvements/TODO:
+-